Isabelle-C/makemore-notes/README.md

 - the shape of the loss looks like a hockey stick
 - the initial iterations are squashing down the logits
+- taking away that drastic drop in loss by making the weights and biases closer to 0 so less likely of vanishing gradient
 ```python
 W2 = torch.randn((n_hidden, vocab_size),          generator=g) * 0.01
 b2 = torch.randn(vocab_size,                      generator=g) * 0